Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

 use sui::object::{Self, UID};
 ```

-Now we're going to create a few structs, namly our `Bank` object, `OwnerCap` capability and our balances.
+Now we're going to create a few structs, namely our `Bank` object, `OwnerCap` capability and our balances.

 ```rust
   struct Bank has key {